 Home networks should be secured with a minimum of WPA2 (Wi-Fi Protected Access version 2) encryption.
 Routers purchased in the last six years should include WPA2 security technology.

-The number of Wi-Fi hotspot locations has grown dramatically and includes schools, libraries, cafes, airports, and hotels.
-With a Wi-Fi connection you can be connected to the Internet almost anywhere.
+Wi-Fi hotspot locations have grown dramatically, including schools, libraries, cafes, airports, and hotels.
+With a Wi-Fi connection, you can be connected to the Internet almost anywhere.

 Man-In-The-Middle Attack refers to the act of intercepting the connection between your computer and the wireless router that is providing the connection.

-Eavesdropping refers to the act of using sniffer software to steal data that is being transmitted over the network.
+Eavesdropping refers to the act of using sniffer software to steal data transmitted over the network.
 Looking over the shoulder is the simple act of others peering over your shoulder to see your activities?